noah-mclain/OverClocked/README.md

+Here’s the corrected markdown with consistent formatting:

-OverClocked
+# OverClocked

-OverClocked is a comprehensive system monitoring and reporting tool designed to collect, process, and visualize system metrics.
+**OverClocked** is a comprehensive system monitoring and reporting tool designed to collect, process, and visualize system metrics.
 The project includes customizable scripts, reports, and templates tailored for different operating systems.

-Features
+---

+## **Features**
-	•	Data Collection: Scripts to gather system metrics (CPU, memory, GPU, etc.) for Linux, macOS, and Windows.
+- **Data Collection**: Scripts to gather system metrics (CPU, memory, GPU, etc.) for Linux, macOS, and Windows.
-	•	Visualization: Tools to generate live graphs and detailed HTML reports.
+- **Visualization**: Tools to generate live graphs and detailed HTML reports.
-	•	Automation: Bash scripts for automated metric collection and report generation.
+- **Automation**: Bash scripts for automated metric collection and report generation.
-	•	Database Integration: Stores metrics in a SQLite database for persistent monitoring.
+- **Database Integration**: Stores metrics in a SQLite database for persistent monitoring.

-Directory Structure
+---

+## **Directory Structure**

 OverClocked/
 ├── scripts/    # Core scripts for data collection, graph generation, and reporting.